vmarar/Jupyter-Notebook-Projects-/README.md

 # Jupyter-Notebook-Projects-
 Hi All!
-This repository holds all the jupyter notebook projects I have done so far.
-I use this repository to keep track of my progress!
+This repository holds all of my recent data analysis projects done using Jupyter Notebook.